-- (1) Maximum flight duty time limits, including the standby period which is taken into consideration when calculating cumulative duty hours, shall not exceed 2,000 hours throughout the year including that the aggregate block flying time of that person not exceeding 900 hours. - (2) The maximum flight duty time limit in one year shall be distributed as evenly as possible.
+- (1) Maximum flight duty time limits, including the standby period which is taken into consideration when calculating cumulative duty hours, shall not exceed 2,000 hours throughout the year including that the aggregate block flying time of that person not exceeding 900 hours. - (2) The maximum flight duty time limit in one year shall be distributed as evenly as possible during the whole year.